-data sources for identifying causal relationships behind the changing patterns.

-SA2: Take domain knowledge into account and let analysts explore dynamic what-if scenarios.
+- SA1: Summarize information from heterogeneous streaming data sources for identifying causal relationships behind the changing patterns. - SA2: Take domain knowledge into account and let analysts explore dynamic what-if scenarios.

 Based on our survey, we found that very few papers (with the exception of [Erb12, FK14, MJR11, SBM14]) address situational awareness scenarios.
-In Figure 5 we see one such example where interactive feature selection is used for summarizing and reasoning purposes.
+In Figure 5, we see one such example where interactive feature selection is used for summarizing and reasoning purposes.

 Active Monitoring (Mon): Active monitoring is the most common streaming data analysis goal where an analyst supervises a system in real-time in the face of high-velocity data.
-In most monitoring cases, baseline behavior is known by the analyst and they are aware of which changes need their attention.
+In most monitoring cases, baseline behaviour is known by the analyst and they are aware of which changes need their attention.
 The problem that the human analysts face in monitoring tasks is that due to the velocity of data, in the absence of effective analysis tools, they might miss detecting a change.
-Monitoring can also be combined for more complex situational awareness tasks in domains with higher volatility, as when social network data is used for immediate emergency response or potential cyber threats need to be flagged by cyber defenders.
+Monitoring can also be combined for more complex situational awareness tasks in domains with higher volatility, as when social network data are used for immediate emergency response or potential cyber threats need to be flagged by cyber defenders.
 Detection of patterns and reasoning about them in real time are the main tasks of the analysts.
 Active monitoring was the most common application scenario that we found, and the visualization tasks involved:

-Mon1: Highlight changes in the stream and communicate trends and anomalies in the stream.

-Mon2: Present salient changes that require human attention and differentiate among small and significant changes.
+- Mon1: Highlight changes in the stream and communicate trends and anomalies in the stream. - Mon2: Present salient changes that require human attention and differentiate among small and significant changes.

-Common examples of stand-alone active monitoring

-A. Dasgupta & D.L.
-Arendt & L. Franklin & P.C.
-Wong & K. Cook / Human Factors in Streaming Data Analysis tasks are air-traffic control or network intrusion detection [Axe00], where the analysts try to detect very specific trends or anomalies and know what they are looking for.
+Common examples of stand-alone active monitoring tasks are air-traffic control or network intrusion detection [Axe00], where the analysts try to detect very specific trends or anomalies and know what they are looking for.